http-server-rs/http-server/SECURITY.md

 ## Reporting a Vulnerability

-If you have found any issue using this solution, please don't hesitate to open a Pull Request or send an email to estebanborai@gmail.com if you consider the issue of urgent priority.
+If you have found any issue using this solution, please don't hesitate to send an email to estebanborai@gmail.com.

 [1]: https://github.com/EstebanBorai/http-server#tls-https